rancher/elemental-toolkit/docs/content/en/docs/Development/creating_derivatives.md

 weight: 3
 date: 2017-01-05
 description: >
-  This document summarize references to create derivatives with `cos-toolkit` by using the `luet` toolchain.
+  This document summarize references to create derivatives with `elemental-toolkit` by using the `luet` toolchain.

 ---

-`cos-toolkit` is a manifest to share a common abstract layer between derivatives inheriting the same featureset.
+`elemental-toolkit` is a manifest to share a common abstract layer between derivatives inheriting the same featureset.

 `cos` is a [Luet tree](https://luet-lab.github.io/docs/docs/concepts/packages/specfile/#specfiles) and derivatives can be expressed as Luet trees as well that inherit part of the compilation specs from `cos`.